HL7/bulk-data/input/pagecontent/export.md

 ##### Response - Success

 - HTTP status of `200 OK`
 - `Content-Type` header that matches the file format being delivered.
-For files in ndjson format, SHALL be `application/fhir+ndjson`
+For files in NDJSON format, SHALL be `application/fhir+ndjson`
-- Body of FHIR resources in newline delimited json - [ndjson](http://ndjson.org/) or other requested format
+- Body of FHIR resources in newline delimited json - [NDJSON](https://github.com/ndjson/ndjson-spec) or other requested format

 ##### Response - Error